 Figure 2.
-Sample images that illustrate the datasets typically in the evaluation of periocular algorithms.
+Sample images that illustrate the datasets typically in the evaluation of periocular algorithms main variability factors in each one, which play an extremely important role in the evaluation of the robustness of recognition algorithms.

-FERET:

-The Facial Recognition Technology (FERET) database (Phillips, Moon, Rizvi, & Rauss, 2000), designed as a standard for developing face recognition methods, was acquired at George Mason University over eleven sessions and a three years period (1993 to 1996).
-It was initially released as low resolution (256×384 pixels) grayscale data, and only later a high-resolution color version was also disclosed.
-Contains a total of 14051 images, gathered from 1199 different subjects within a semi-controlled acquisition protocol with strict expression, pose and illumination changes.
+- FERET: The Facial Recognition Technology (FERET) database (Phillips, Moon, Rizvi, & Rauss, 2000), designed as a standard for developing face recognition methods, was acquired at George Mason University over eleven sessions and a three years period (1993 to 1996).
+It was initially released as low resolution (256 $\times$ 384 pixels) grayscale data, and only later a highresolution color version was also disclosed.
+Contains a total of 14051 images, gathered from 1199 different subjects within a semicontrolled acquisition protocol with strict expression, pose and illumination changes. - FRGC: Collected at the University of Notre Dame, the Face Recognition Grand Challenge (FRGC) database (Phillips et al., 2005) consist of high resolution (≈ 1200 × 1400 pixels) color still images, captured on both controlled and uncontrolled environments.

-FRGC:

-Collected at the University of Notre Dame, the Face Recognition Grand Challenge (FRGC) database (Phillips et al., 2005) consist of high resolution ($\approx 1200 \times 1400$ pixels) color still images, captured on both controlled and uncontrolled environments.
 The controlled setup was assembled at a studio with uniform illumination, where subjects were requested to stand still, look strait at the camera, and essay sequentially both neutral and smiling expressions.
 As for the uncontrolled acquisition, images were shoot in different scenarios, disregarding both background and illumination.

-UBIRIS.v2:

-The UBIRIS.v2 is a unconstrained iris database (Proença, Filipe, Santos, Oliveira, & Alexandre, 2010), captured on the visible wavelength from moving subjects, at different distances and challenging illumination conditions, thus simulating realistic acquisition issues and the related noise factors.
-Data from both eyes is separately available, as well as the surrounding periocular data, thus allowing to stress out periocular methods, and even their fusion with iris recognition techniques.
+- UBIRIS.v2: The UBIRIS.v2 is a unconstrained iris database (Proença, Filipe, Santos, Oliveira, & Alexandre, 2010), captured on the visible wavelength from moving subjects, at different distances and challenging illumination conditions, thus simulating realistic acquisition issues and the related noise factors.
+Data from both eyes is separately available, as well as the surrounding periocular data, thus allowing to stress out periocular methods, and even their fusion with iris recognition techniques. - UBIPr: As an effort to advance periocular biometric research, the UBI Periocular

-UBIPr:

-As an effort to advance periocular biometric research, the UBI Periocular Recognition (UBIPr) dataset (Padole & Proença, 2012) allows to evaluate periocular methods at "higher levels of heterogeneity", as noise factors were actually introduced on the acquisition setup: varying acquisition distance, irregular illumination, pose and occlusion.
+Recognition (UBIPr) dataset (Padole & Proença, 2012) allows to evaluate periocular methods at "higher levels of heterogeneity," as noise factors were actually introduced on the acquisition setup: varying acquisition distance, irregular illumination, pose and occlusion.
 In addition, manual database annotation includes regions-of-interest and essential landmarks.
-Image dimensions vary accordingly to the acquisition distance, and range from 501×401 pixels (at 8m) to 1001×801 pixels (at 4m).
+Image dimensions vary accordingly to the acquisition distance, and range from 501 × 401 pixels (at 8m) to 1001 × 801 pixels (at 4m).

-FG-NET:

-The FG-NET is a facial aging database with around one thousand images from 82 subjects, up to 69 years old.
-Captured at different acquisition setups and many years apart, it is clear how subjects were shoot under very irregular illumination, pose and expression conditions.

-Images are 400×500 pixels in size, captured on the visible wavelength, and for each one a 68 landmark points annotation is also provided.
+- FG-NET: The FG-NET is a facial aging database with around one thousand images from 82 subjects, up to 69 years old.
+Captured at different acquisition setups and many years apart, it is clear how subjects were shoot under very irregular illumination, pose and expression conditions. - Images are 400 × 500 pixels in size, captured on the visible wavelength, and for each one a 68 landmark points annotation is also provided.